qwyjibojones/o2-pushbutton/git-server/README.md

 ### Creating a Gogs Service using Docker-Compose

 We have also included a docker-compose file to capture the above configuration (port and volume mappings).
 Create the service with `docker-compose -f gogs.yml up`.
+Ensure that ./gogs/data exists for the docker volume.

+### Creating a Gogs service in Openshift